cettia/cettia.github.io/guides/getting-started.md

 ### Scaling a Cettia Application

-Last but not least is scaling an application.
 Any publish-subscribe messaging system can be used to scale a Cettia application horizontally, and it doesn't require any modification in the existing application.
 Here's an example of Hazelcast.
 Replace <code>Server server = new DefaultServer();</code> with <code>ClusteredServer server = new ClusteredServer();</code>, and add the following dependencies to your application:

 {% capture panel %}
 ```xml